earthly/earthly/docs/best-practices/best-practices.md

     END
 ```

 A simple way to fix this is to use an earthly-provided [UDC](../guides/udc.md) to install Docker engine before the `COPY` command.
+Please note that this particular UDC is fastest when ran on top of an alpine-based image.

 ```Dockerfile
 # Best - if possible